 Working tax credit (WTC) provides in-work support for low-paid working adults with or without children.
 It replaces the adult and childcare elements of WFTC, disabled person's tax credit and the New Deal 50-plus employment credit, and further extends in-work support to those without children.
-WTC consists of a basic element worth £1,525 per year, with an extra £1,500 for couples and lone parents (i.e. everyone except childless single people) and an extra £620 for those working at least 30 hours a week (30 hours in total for couples).
+WTC consists of a basic element worth £1,570 per year, with an extra £1,545 for couples and lone parents (i.e. everyone except childless single people) and an extra £640 for those working at least 30 hours a week (30 hours in total for couples).
 Families with children and workers with a disability are eligible for WTC provided at least one adult works 16 or more hours per week; for those without children or a disability, at least one adult must be aged 25 or over and working at least 30 hours per week to be eligible.
 All childless claimants without a disability will therefore be entitled to the 30-hour premium.
 There are supplementary payments for disability and for those over 50 returning to work.
-In addition, for families in which all adults work 16 hours or more per week, there is a childcare credit, worth 70% of eligible childcare expenditure of up to £135 for families with one child, or £200 for families with two or more children (i.e. up to £94.50 or £140).
-Unlike the rest of the WTC, the childcare credit is paid directly to the main carer.
+In addition, for families in which all adults work 16 hours or more per week, there is a childcare credit, worth 70% of eligible childcare expenditure of up to £135 for families with one child, or £200 for families with two or more children (i.e. worth up to £94.50 or £140).
+The childcare credit is paid directly to the main carer in the family, but the rest of WTC is administered by employers and paid to a full-time worker through the pay packet (two-earner couples can choose who receives it).
+In the